AhmadIssaAlaa/Dependency-Hearsts-Patterns/README.md

 # Dependency-Hearsts-Patterns

-DHP is a tool to extract hypernym relation from a corpus based on dependency patterns defined in the following paper.
+DHP is a tool to extract hypernym relation from a corpus based on dependency patterns.
+More details about DHP exist in the following paper.

 > Ahmad Issa, Mounira Harzallah, Giuseppe Berio, Nicolas Béchet, Ahmad Faour.
 > Redefining Hearst Patterns by using Dependency Relations.
 10th International Conference on Knowledge Engineering and Ontology Development.